Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: A Model of Network Communication

-A society of $n$ individuals are connected via a possibly directed \footnote{When defining $\g$ in the directed case, the $ij$-th entry should indicate that $i$ can tell something to $j$.
-In some networks, this may not be reciprocal. } and weighted network, which has an adjacency matrix ${\bf g}\in\{0,1\}^{n\times n}$.
-Unless otherwise stated, we take the network $\g$ to be fixed and let $v^{(1)}$ be its first (right-hand) eigenvector, corresponding to the largest eigenvalue $\lambda_{1}$. \footnote{$v^{(1)}$ is such that ${\bf g}{v}^{(1)}=\lambda_{1}{v}^{(1)}$ where $\lambda_{1}$ is the largest eigenvalue of ${\bf g}$ in magnitude. } The first eigenvector is nonnegative and real-valued by the Perron-Frobenius Theorem.
+A society of $n$ individuals are connected via a possibly directed and weighted network, which has an adjacency matrix ${\bf g}\in[0,1]^{n\times n}$.\footnote{When defining $\g$ in the directed case, the $ij$-th entry indicates that $i$ can tell something to $j$.
+In some networks, this may not be reciprocal. } Unless otherwise stated, we take the network $\g$ to be fixed and let $v^{(R,1)}$ be its first (right-hand) eigenvector, corresponding to the largest eigenvalue $\lambda_{1}$.\footnote{$v^{(R,1)}$ is such that ${\bf g}{v}^{(R,1)}=\lambda_{1}{v}^{(R,1)}$ where $\lambda_{1}$ is the largest eigenvalue of ${\bf g}$ in magnitude.} The first eigenvector is nonnegative and real-valued by the Perron\textendash Frobenius Theorem.
+Throughout what follows, we assume that the network is (strongly) connected in that there exists a (directed) path from every node to every other node, so that information originating at any node could potentially make its way eventually to any other node.\footnote{More generally, everything that we say applies to components of the network.}

-Throughout, we assume that the network is (strongly) connected in that there exists a (directed) path from every node to every other node, so that information originating at any node could potentially make its way eventually to any other node. \footnote{More generally, everything we say applies to the components of the network. }
+Two concepts, \emph{diffusion centrality and network gossip }will be central to the theory developed here.
+We introduce them one by one and then show how they are connected.